FREMONT — Trisha Tahmasbi's story starts out like countless others: a single, twentysomething from parts East moves to the Bay Area.

 She noted that the apartment-owners group and the chamber, which only endorsed her candidacy, aren't exactly Democratic Party backers.
 Also, Tahmasbi said, the last local candidate that Torrico strongly supported, Sharlene Saria-Mansfield, didn't win the endorsement of sitting council members in her failed bid last year for Newark City Council.

-Tahmasbi may be running with establishment support,
+Tahmasbi may be running with establishment support, but she often sounds like an outsider.

 During an interview last week, she said the council and city staff members haven't been proactive enough in attracting new business or in articulating a vision for the city's future.